rails/rails/guides/source/command_line.md

 INFO: A good description of unit testing in Rails is given in [A Guide to Testing Rails Applications](testing.html)

-Rails comes with a test suite called Minitest.
+Rails comes with a test framework called minitest.
 Rails owes its stability to the use of tests.
 The commands available in the `test:` namespace helps in running the different tests you will hopefully write.

 ### `rails tmp:`